Centeva/Centeva.DomainModeling/README.md

 </configuration>
 ```

+You should only need to reference this package from the lowest layer of your
+solution.
+If you are using multiple projects to separate Core/Domain,
+Application, and Web API layers (i.e., "Clean" or "Ports and Adapters"
+architecture) then reference from the Core project.

 ### Using Entity Framework Core

 Import the `Centeva.SharedKernel.EFCore` package to get an implementation of the
 Repository pattern for this ORM.
+Reference this package from your
+Infrastructure project if your solution separates concerns by project.

 This requires EF Core and MediatR to be added to your application's services
 configuration for dependency injection.
 See the documentation for these tools